 If you’re a social media agency, you’ll also want to monitor to see how your social media campaigns and initiatives are going (and then be able to do social media reporting for your clients).

-Yet it’s much more than just a cool opportunity to spy on customers!
+Yet, online brand monitoring is much more than just a cool opportunity to spy on customers!

 Monitoring offers some seriously valuable benefits.